Edited: January 12, 2022

 But let’s think on the positive side—besides a few immature middle schoolers, most people find Kick a Ginger Day absurd.
-If you search for “official” information on the holiday, you’ll probably stumble upon this website.
 The kick-a-ginger-day site begins with a disclaimer: “Kick-a-ginger-day is not a serious event.
 It’s a joke which originated from Southpark.
 Don’t kick anyone, we love gingers!”
-The merchandise the site sells is comprised of t-shirts and other memorabilia that declare “We <3 Gingers” and “Gingers do have souls.”
+The merchandise the site is comprised of t-shirts and other memorabilia that declare “We <3 Gingers” and “Gingers do have souls.”
 The site has even changed the date of the event to January 20th, perhaps to create confusion.
 If you do check out the site though, I would suggest avoiding the flame war in the comments.

 Celebrating Kiss a Ginger Day is pretty simple.
-All you need to do is be a redhead and kiss someone or find a redhead to kiss you.
-Disclaimer: Remember to make sure that the kissing is consensual for both parties, and perhaps avoid this holiday if you are sick or if you have any mouth infections.
+All you need to do is kiss a redhead or find a redhead to kiss you.
+It doesn’t even need to be a physical kiss!
+A simple ???? emoji via text will suffice!
+Disclaimer: Remember to make sure that the kissing is consensual for both parties, and void this holiday if you are sick.

 For those who don’t have someone to kiss, at least not on the lips, kissing on the cheek can be another option.
 Alternatively, you can celebrate by sharing hugs.
 There is a separate Hug a Ginger Day on February 22nd, established by a heroic redhead who took over and renamed the original Kick a Ginger Day group.